-Our training approach targeted biweekly sessions and initially involved “offline”, open-loop BCI training, where our pilots performed a number of MI tasks without observing real-time feedback, so as to identify the optimal tasks and calibrate the BCI.
+Our training approach targeted sessions twice a week and initially involved “offline”, open-loop BCI training, where our pilots performed a number of MI tasks without observing real-time feedback, so as to identify the optimal tasks and calibrate the BCI.
 This was followed by “online”, closed-loop BCI feedback training allowing the users to gradually optimize the modulation of their brain rhythms [51].
 Finally, race training allowed our end-users to familiarize with the actual BCI application demands while further acquiring their BCI skills.
 BCI recalibration was performed only twice per pilot (P1: 30/06/2016 and 14/09/2016; P2: 11/08/2016 and 08/09/2016).
 Table 2 presents the selected spatio-spectral features (bands and Laplacian channels).

 Table 2.
 Features selected for mutual learning.
 The table presents all the spatio-spectral features selected for the BCI classifiers trained throughout our pilots’ mutual learning process.
 Each feature refers to a specific frequency band (2 Hz resolution) and EEG channel location according to the international 10-20 system.